 The dance classes include regular lessons in Odissi dance for a range of ages from children to adults, as well as periodic workshops in other Asian traditional somatic practices.

-CHOWK is a recipient of the National Arts Council (Singapore) Seed Grant 2014-17.
+CHOWK was a recipient of the National Arts Council (Singapore) Seed Grant 2014-17.

 RAKA MAITRA | Artistic Director